-Kevin Baine practices primarily in the areas of First Amendment, media and general civil litigation.
+Kevin Baine serves as Co-Chair of Williams & Connolly LLP’s First Amendment practice group.
+He practices primarily in the areas of First Amendment, media and general civil litigation.
 He has successfully defended more than 100 libel cases and has litigated a variety of cases raising issues of freedom of speech, freedom of the press, and freedom of religion.
 In his three decades at the firm, he has also handled a broad range of civil litigation at the trial and appellate levels — including tort, contract, copyright, trademark, employment, and other commercial disputes.

 Mr. Baine has been lead counsel in litigation for many of the country’s major media organizations.
 These cases have included: